 - Pre-purchase staple items like water, lemons, juice, milk and other simple items to bring from your base.
 This will reduce your catering cost.
 Contact your FBO/handler and ask about refrigeration storage space for products you bring from your base.
 Keep in mind that refrigeration space will be at a premium at FBOs due to volume, so there might be an extra charge.

 - If you plan to shop locally, investigate locations and record addresses and times of operations of local grocery stores.
 Grocery stores will be very hectic the day of the game, so if you must go shopping, consider doing it Friday or Saturday when the crowds may be a bit more tolerable.

 - Order plenty of pre-departure appetizers, beverages and snacks for your passengers to enjoy while on the ramp.
 It is almost guaranteed that you will experience delays, so make sure passengers stay full while they wait to take off.
 Keep an eye on NOTAMS and TFRs throughout the week.

 - Arrange for catering to be delivered 2 to 3 hours prior to departure and be on-site to inspect the contents of the catering for accuracy.
 In the event there needs to be an adjustment to your catering order, the more time the caterer has to recover the better the chance they will be able to fix the situation.

 Following these steps will allow you to face game day with confidence and hopefully leave you with plenty of time enjoy your time on the ground in Phoenix.

-If you have any questions about this article or in-flight catering in Phoenix, contact me at firstname.lastname@example.org.
+If you have any questions about in-flight catering in Phoenix, contact firstname.lastname@example.org.